dwgb93/TEI_WildfireSpread/README.md

 The logistic regression and random forest models lacked spatial awareness of the fire spread.
 Like a feed forward neural network, they treat each 1x1 km sample as independent.
 For example, if wind is coming from the north, these algorithms have no information on if fire is north of you.
 They are unable to accurately predict whether the fire will spread to you or not.
 These models can work as a baseline, but they are not very helpful.

-Neural network uses spatial information along with 2.3 million parameters to predict whether each 1x1 km area will be on fire or not.
-Since the trained model can be evaluated on a new datapoint instantaneously, as soon as the fire mask is created, first responders could run the model in minutes.
+The neural network was based on the [U-Net Architecture](https://arxiv.org/abs/1505.04597), which uses 14 convolutional layers consisting of 2.3 million paramters to take advantage of spatial information within each image to predict whether each 1x1 km area will be on fire or not.
+In the encoder, we double the number of convolutional filters in each layer every time we halve the resolution using MaxPooling.
+In the decoder, we do the opposite, halving the number of filters each time we upscale the image using Conv2DTranspose.
+We also use skip connections at each layer to preserve location information through the bottleneck.
+This results in the highest recall and AUC measured on the test set, although it tends to overpredict where fire will be.

 ![My image](https://github.com/dwgb93/TEI_WildfireSpread/blob/main/pictures/UNET.png?raw=True)

+Since the trained model can be evaluated on a new datapoint almost instantaneously, as soon as the fire mask is created, first responders could run the model in minutes, as soon as the environmental data can be aggregated from Google Earth Engine using the steps outlined [here](https://github.com/google-research/google-research/tree/master/simulation_research/next_day_wildfire_spread#data-export).

 ## Conclusions and Future Directions